Oklahoma woman’s cookies featured in Christmas movie - NewsBreak

 Oklahoma woman’s cookies featured in Christmas movie

-FAIRLAND, Okla. – A Fairland woman’s talent for creating artistic detailing on her cakes and cookies was recently showcased in a Christmas movie featuring her homemade cookies.
+FAIRLAND, Okla.
+(KSNF) – A Fairland, Oklahoma, woman’s talent for creating artistic detailing on her cakes and cookies was recently showcased in a Christmas movie featuring her homemade cookies.

-Devin Culver’s homemade Christmas-themed cookies are featured in “The Christmas…Presents” a movie on the Great American Family Channel airing November 27 staring Candice Cameron Bure.
+Devin Culver’s homemade Christmas-themed cookies are featured in “The Christmas…Presents,” a movie on the Great American Family Channel airing Nov.
+27 starring Candice Cameron Bure.

 According to the movie listing, the movie centers around a realtor Maggie Larson and her family.
 They are spending Christmas with her recently widowed brother, Paul, and his young daughter at their house, the movie listing states from The Great American Family Channel.